 If you were to boil the Christian life down into one word what would that word be?
-At the risk of being too simplistic, I submit that the word would be RELATIONSHIPS.
+At the risk of being too simplistic, I submit that the word would be “Relationships”.
 When Jesus was asked the most important commandment, He talked about one’s relationship with God the Father.
-He pointedly indicated that one’s relationship with his fellowman is a close second.
+He pointedly indicated that one’s relationship with his fellow man is a close second.
 It is a safe assumption then that relationships are at the core of Christian living.
 Today, I want us to look at some considerations about our relationships.
 [A sermon by Dr. Arnold Lastinger.
 Used with permission]

 A. There are at least six levels of relationships: God, Self, Spouse, Children, Church, Others.

 B. Unless the above order of priority is honored one’s life becomes out of balance and happiness eludes us.